 In 361 BC, however, another philosopher and would-be statesman did come to Qin: a man named Shang Yang, who was fleeing from another state following the death of his patron, an event which had put his own life at extreme risk.
 The new governing philosophy he brought with him to Qin would become known as Legalism.
 It advocated an institutionalized culture of intimidation and corporal punishment as the one sure route to a dominant and successful state.

 The ancient Legalist texts read today like nothing so much as a blueprint for a modern authoritarian state, being far more bald-faced expressions of unsentimental realpolitik than you’ll find even in the likes of Machiavelli.
 The school’s name comes from its vision of the laws of the land, imposed from above and enforced with brutal impartiality, as the supreme arbiter of all the citizens’ existence.
 It has no doubt about its position in the debate over human nature which so riled Confucianism.
 People, it tells us, are shiftless and self-centered, and respond only to force.
-One of it more ominous analogies equates governing to washing one’s hair: “Even if some hairs fall out, it must be done.”
+One of its more ominous analogies equates governing to washing one’s hair: “Even if some hairs fall out, it must be done.”
 Or, if you like, a medical metaphor: “Lancing boils hurts, drinking medicines tastes bitter.
 But if on that account one does not lance them or drink them, one will not recover.”
 The stray hairs and boils are those among the people who fail to follow the rules, while the bitter medicine is the draught of retribution that must be administered to them.

 The current king of Qin liked what he heard from Shang Yang: he allowed Shang to actually implement his ideas in exactly the way that Confucius had been so callously denied during his lifetime.
 Shang reorganized Qin to create what some historians have called the world’s first police state.
 “Shang’s reforms created a harsh, fascistic society of snooping neighbors and hungry soldiers,” writes one of their number named Jonathan Clemens, “a nation whose leaders were obliged by their very constitution to attack and expand beyond their borders.”
 Shang Yang made of the heretofore inconsequential state of Qin a model of martial effectiveness the likes of which China had never seen before; perhaps the only worthy comparison in the entirety of ancient times is the Greek city-state of Sparta.
 Shang himself eventually reaped the whirlwind he had sown: after a decade in power, he was executed in horrific fashion when the king of Qin decided he had gotten too big for his britches.
 His arms were tied to the back of one chariot, his feet to the back of another, and the two teams of horses in front of the vehicles were made to run in opposite directions, ripping him in two.
 But the state he had created remained.